-Due to COVID-19, the number of contact situations has remained limited in 2020.
-There have been 4 adoptees who have requested their adoption file.
+Due to covid-19, the number of contact situations has remained limited in 2021.
+There have been 6 adoptees who have requested their adoption file.
 Of these, 2 adoptees asked additional questions.
-Of these, one person requested the document with background information about roots travel to India.
+One of these people was spoken to via Face-Time, and afterwards the document was sent with background information about roots travel to India.
+A third person also asked questions by email.
+These were answered by e-mail and it was offered to discuss this.
+This offer has not been used.

 In terms of content, we have to tell adopted children that it is very difficult to find biological parents.
 It is also a pity that the children's home of the Malaysian Social Services (MSS) no longer exists.
 So active support for roots questions is not possible from this organization.
 From Roots India we try to help these adoptees on their way as much as possible.

 In addition to MSS, Roots India maintains contacts with Missions to the Nations (MttN) in Kakinada, and Christ Faith Home for Children, in Chennai.
 Both organizations want to be helpful in case of possible roots trips.

-As far as we know, no one traveled to India in 2020.
+As far as we know, no one traveled to India in 2021.